A note from your Friends of the Library...

 Become a Member

 With your membership comes a free subscription to the Friends quarterly newsletter, Friendly Footnotes, which gives advance notice on upcoming library programs and events, new book lists and feature articles.
+Members also receive a one-time use fine forgiveness card (up to $15 in value).

 - Book Senior/Student - $10